Updated: February 7, 2019

 The price depends upon the amount of data.
 No provider offers unlimited data plans.

-Visit their offices or websites to get more information of what each plan offers.
+Visit their offices or websites to get more information on what each plan offers.
 You can only start your plan in person, by visiting one of your provider’s service stores.

 My Local Monthly Plan

 I have a monthly plan with Movistar that costs me $17 a month.
-They have less expensive and more expensive plans then mine.
+They have less expensive and more expensive plans than mine.

 To set up my plan, I needed to visit an official Movistar office in person.
 It was easy to do and the gentleman who helped me spoke English well.

 Typically there are no long-term contracts (or any contracts) required for service plans in Panama.
-They are all monthly plans that you can cancel at anytime.
-Well, as long as you do it in person.
+They are all monthly plans that you can cancel at any time.

-Some local providers & your “home” providers offer international calling plans.
-However, before you spring for one of those, keep in mind there are many free ways to call internationally using wifi.
+Some local providers & your “home” provider offer international calling plans.
+However, before you spring for one of those, keep in mind there are many free ways to call internationally using wifi or by putting data on your phone.

 - Magicjack app